 - XEQ: NU9VE (Channel 9): Rerun farm of foreign Soap Operas (mostly from Telemundo) and from those already shown in Channel 2; but also airs reruns of past comedy programs of Televisa, as well as soccer matches, NFL and MLB games, Olympic broadcasts, Mexican wrestling, programs seen on pay-tv channels and also Mexican movies.
 Known as Galavisión from 2001 until 2013, but not related at all to the American cable channel of the same name, and as Gala TV until 2018.

 - And in many Mexican cities there will always be a local channel operated by Televisa.

 - Telehit: Originally a Pop and Latin rock focused network, established in 1993, founded as a Latin American alternative to MTV, with more emphasis on Rock en Español (a blessing to said genre, as back then it got screwed over by them after the Avándaro fiasco).
 Nowadays it's filled with combinations of comedy and talk shows (that at least are better than those from MTV, although too Mexican to be understood clearly by anyone outside of the country) but they still air a higher amount of music-related programming and music videos than MTV.
 Simulcast in the US.

-- Ritmoson Latino: Created in the late 90s, basically a channel where only Latin American-made music is aired.
+- Telehit Música: Originally known as Ritmoson Latino and created in the late 90s, was basically a channel where only Latin American-made music aired.
+In 2019 it was rebranded to now focus on Latin urban music (namely, reggaeton).
 Also aired in the US.

 - Bandamax: Norteño, Mariachi and Banda music.
 The genres are almost endemic to Mexico, though they find their appeal outside of the country (mostly in Southwestern USA due to the large amount of Mexican expatriates over there; as with the other two channels, also aired in the US).